geonomylabs/EarthBox.jl/README.md

 probabilistic frictional-plastic melt damage model that activates above regions of melt focusing in partially molten mantle.

-The goals of the EarthBox project are two-fold:
+The goals of the EarthBox.jl project are two-fold:
 1. To create an easy-to-use and easy-to-modify geodynamic modeling framework with performance comparable to C++ and Fortran, optimized for multi-threaded shared memory machines.
 2. To provide an extensible system for building libraries of options and model cases.

-EarthBox is currently 2D with an experimental 3D multigrid solver that will be integrated into the EarthBox system during a future release.
+EarthBox.jl is currently 2D with an experimental 3D multigrid solver that will be integrated into the EarthBox system during a future release.
 EarthBox is developed using the Julia programming language and includes arm's-length integration with the parallel direct solver MUMPS [[7](#ref7)].
 EarthBox prevents simulation failures that